https://www.workforce-resource.com/dpr/pmt/MARIS/KRISTEN_HICKS

 Clutter-free living room that has been staged to sell

 A professional home stager has a slightly different skill set than a typical interior decorator.
 Instead of learning about the homeowner and decorating to suit their tastes, they deal with the psychology of potential buyers.
-They decorate homes so those homes will sell.
+They decorate homes so they appeal to a wide range of people so those homes will sell.

 This means arranging furniture so there is a flow throughout the space.
 They pay attention to sight-lines and angles, color trends, and finding the right balance between uncluttered space and coziness.